nikitavoloboev/data/macOS/apps/2do.md

 - Go to 2Do list from URL scheme: `twodo://x-callback-url/showList?name=PR` (would go to to **PR** list).

+## 2Do tasks shared

+I once used 2Do as replacement for [Pocket](https://getpocket.com) for links to read/watch/check later.

+I share a snapshot of [these tasks](https://gist.github.com/nikitavoloboev/c8b71bfb06634877bbcf94ef2fc0c95f).

 ## Links

 - [Getting things done: 5 steps](http://gettingthingsdone.com/fivesteps/)